airladon/FigureOne/docs/api/tutorials/shapes3d/shapes3d.md

 ##### Point

 In FigureOne, the {@link Point} class is used extensively to define shapes and their properties.
-Points can be defined with {@link Point} object or by using array notation.
+Points can be defined by instantiating a {@link Point} or by using array notation.
 For example, creating two rectangles with different positions in two dimensions could look like:

 ```js
 // Create two rectangles.
 One centered at [0.5, 0.5], and the other at